th-we/deskflow-wiki/Translate.md

 #### String Placeholders

 The placeholder `%number>0` (i.e `%1`, `%2`, ...) will be replaced by a string at runtime.
 The strings comments should tell you what the each one will be replaced by.
-When translating the order of these placeholders can be changes as long as all of the used placeholers exists in the translated string.
+When translating the order of these placeholders can be changes as long as all of the used placeholders exists in the translated string.

 For Example the input string `There is a %1 in the %2`  (%1 is a animal Name , %2 is a Place)